l900416/LTChat/LTChatDemo/Pods/Target Support Files/Pods-LTChatDemo/Pods-LTChatDemo-acknowledgements.markdown

  * modification, are permitted provided that the following conditions
  * are met:
  *
- * 1\.
-Redistributions of source code must retain the above copyright
+ * 1. Redistributions of source code must retain the above copyright
  *    notice, this list of conditions and the following disclaimer.
  *
- * 2\.
-Redistributions in binary form must reproduce the above copyright
+ * 2. Redistributions in binary form must reproduce the above copyright
  *    notice, this list of conditions and the following disclaimer in
  *    the documentation and/or other materials provided with the
  *    distribution.
  *
- * 3\.
-All advertising materials mentioning features or use of this
+ * 3. All advertising materials mentioning features or use of this
  *    software must display the following acknowledgment:
- *    "This product includes software developed by the OpenSSL Project
+ *    &quot;This product includes software developed by the OpenSSL Project
- *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)" *
+ *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)&quot;
+ *
- * 4\.
-The names "OpenSSL Toolkit" and "OpenSSL Project" must not be used to
+ * 4. The names &quot;OpenSSL Toolkit&quot; and &quot;OpenSSL Project&quot; must not be used to
  *    endorse or promote products derived from this software without
  *    prior written permission.
 For written permission, please contact
  *    openssl-core@openssl.org.
  *
- * 5\.
-Products derived from this software may not be called "OpenSSL"
+ * 5. Products derived from this software may not be called &quot;OpenSSL&quot;
- *    nor may "OpenSSL" appear in their names without prior written
+ *    nor may &quot;OpenSSL&quot; appear in their names without prior written
  *    permission of the OpenSSL Project.
  *
- * 6\.
-Redistributions of any form whatsoever must retain the following
+ * 6. Redistributions of any form whatsoever must retain the following
  *    acknowledgment:
- *    "This product includes software developed by the OpenSSL Project
+ *    &quot;This product includes software developed by the OpenSSL Project
- *    for use in the OpenSSL Toolkit (http://www.openssl.org/)" *
+ *    for use in the OpenSSL Toolkit (http://www.openssl.org/)&quot;
+ *
- * THIS SOFTWARE IS PROVIDED BY THE OpenSSL PROJECT "AS IS" AND ANY
+ * THIS SOFTWARE IS PROVIDED BY THE OpenSSL PROJECT ``AS IS'' AND ANY
  * EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
  * IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
  * PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE OpenSSL PROJECT OR